SheffieldML/GPmat/matlab/readme.txt

 Version 0.168
 -------------

 Found a bug in tensor gradient which meant gradients weren't being computed correctly with respect to X when more X and X2 are both provided as input arguments and both have length larger than 1.

+Antti Honkela improved the numerial stability of the sim kernel through judicious use of erfc.

 Version 0.167
 -------------